1. Introduction

 2. Historical overview of IGCC R&D in Japan

-Research and development of IGCC was started in early 1970's in Japan and the air blown gasifier was employed dominantly, considering the simplicity and the economy of the plant.
+Research and development of IGCC was started in early 1970's in Japan and the air blown gasifier was employed dominantly, considering the simplicity and

 1) R&D at the Coal Mining Research Centre